Seligor's Castle, fun for all the children of the world. Angels A - Z

 By the wonderful Joan Gale Thomas

-is a Letter
+X is a letter!is a Letter

-is a letter that's used such a lot,
+X is a letter! is a letter that's used such a lot,

 it depends where it is if you like it or not.